-- Apply for housing-Beginning in early January, submit your online application and \$75 nonrefundable housing application fee as soon as possible.
-Rooms are assigned on a first-come, first-served basis. - Accept admission-Accept or decline no later than May 3 (Nov.
-15 for spring semester) by paying the \$250 acceptance fee. - Track your financial aid-Complete the Free Application for Federal Student Aid (FAFSA) at fafsa.gov as soon as you can beginning Oct.
+- Apply for housing-Beginning in January, submit your online application and \$75 nonrefundable housing application fee as soon as possible.
+Room selection will take place in the summer. - Accept admission-Accept or decline no later than May 1 (Nov.
+15 for spring semester) by paying the \$325 acceptance fee. - Track your financial aid-Complete the Free Application for Federal Student Aid (FAFSA) at fafsa.gov as soon as you can beginning Oct.
 1, then follow the status of your application on your Admissions Profile.
 Submit the FAFSA by Dec.
-1 for maximum financial aid consideration. - Make a reservation for Orientation-Orientation/registration and the On Iowa! program will help you make the transition to Iowa.
+1 for maximum financial aid consideration. - Make a reservation for Orientation-Orientation/registration and the On lowal program will help you make the transition to lowa.